datatrail-jhu/01_chromebookintro/manuscript/04_common_issues.md

 * Internet Connection Problems
 * Google Account Login

 All of these issues are addressed among Google's [Chromebook help pages](https://support.google.com/chromebook/answer/4514391?hl=en).
-Below we'll demonstrate how to step through finding answers among this documentation.

-Before we get to that, however, a few good things to consider before going to the help documentation are:
+Below we'll demonstrate how to step through finding answers among this documentation; however, a few good things to consider before going to the help documentation are:

 * did I type that web address correctly?
 Am I getting this error because of a mistake I made?
 If it is, fix that mistake and move on!
 * Have I restarted recently (within the past week or two)?
 If not, now may be a good time to consider restarting to see if the issue still exists.